Industrial Data Science

 2. Import ILNumerics.Computing:

 Right-click on the ConsoleApp1 node in Solution Explorer.
 Select "Manage Nuget Packages" to open the nuget package explorer.
 Find and install the ILNumerics.Computing package into the project.
+Make sure to search for pre-release packages during the beta phase.

-3. Test the simple app:
+3. Write a simple app:

 Verifying Accelerated Code